EMSL-MONet/CommSciMtg_Nov25/FTICR-MS/scripts/MONet_DOM_Data_Exploration.md

 ### Analyze data

 ##### H1: TOP layer will be richer (total number of peaks with MF assigned), more diverse and higher WEOM concentration than BTM layer.
-Thus the TOP layer will have higher respiration than BTM.

 #### Richness
 Evaluate richness as the total number of molecular formula assigned within all top and bottom samples and do a boxplot where points are sample level total number of peaks categorically colors by top or bottom.